Pylons/deformdemo/README.rst

   ``$VENV`` is defined as it was in "Running the Demo" above.

-- You will (hopefully) see Chrome pop up in a two-windowed arrangement, and it will begin to display in quick succession the loading of pages in the bottom window and some test output in the top window.
+- You will (hopefully) see Firefox pop up in a two-windowed arrangement, and it will begin to display in quick succession the loading of pages in the bottom window and some test output in the top window.
 The tests will run for a minute or two.